alacwong/d25-project/milestone.md

 while preserving closeness.
 Inspired by this [document](https://developers.google.com/machine-learning/recommendation/collaborative/matrix)

 #### Supervised Learning
-The model I plan to use is a logistic regression model.
+The model I plan to use is a linear regression model.
 My training data will be for each user the subreddits they are subscribed to, as a row in the subreddit embedding matrix, and its label is how long the user stayed on the platform.